gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ---

-## STEP 1: Install Developer Tools
+## STEP 1: Install the Developer Tools

 These labs are supported on Windows 10, Ubuntu 18.04, and on macOS running the Azure Development experience in a Virtual Box Ubuntu 18.04 Virtual Machine.